Newmarket New Zealand, through my lens…

 Over in Osborne Lane, I photographed a rusted hard-edged sculpture from all angles.
 As I’m yet to uncover the artist, I will go back to Sanderson Gallery during opening hours to solve the mystery.
 In the meantime, enjoy this striking artwork.

 Carbon garage –

-I admire people who make a business out of their passion, walking into Carbon Garage I got the dream, I felt pride and I wanted to hang out and soak up the atmosphere.
-All this is coming a non-motorcycle enthusiast, however I will always admire the workmanship of a well-made machine and of course a Ducati.
+I admire people who can combine their passion into a business.
+Carbon Garage is a celebration of the owner’s passion.
+I felt pride and wanted to hang out and soak up the atmosphere.
+Although I’m not a motorcycle enthusiast, I admire a well-made machine’s workmanship and, of course, a Ducati.

-I somehow got past my reservations about photographing people and got three interesting pictures.
+I somehow got past my reservations about photographing people and got three exciting pictures.
 I have included one in the blog to remind me to continue to push my boundaries.